waayyne/CSC1106-Web-Programming/CSC1106_Web_Programming_Project/README.md

 ```bat
 setup_all.bat
 ```
-This creates the database, runs migrations, sets up Nginx, and starts the app.
+This creates or resets the database, runs migrations, and sets up or reloads Nginx.
+After it finishes, run `cargo run` to start the Rust backend.
 It also resets the database if it already exists.
 Manual database setup:
 ```bat
 createdb banking_system